 Peace Day will be an opportunity to unite on a scale never seen before and bring the issues of domestic violence to the fore.
 Together we can decrease the level of violence, raise awareness and generate a vast array of activity around those issues.

-In 2013, Peace One Day launched the theme for Peace Day, 21 September: Who Will You Make Peace With?
+Peace One Day’s theme for Peace Day, 21 September is Who Will You Make Peace With?

 So who will you make peace with?
-Who will you bring together on Peace Day 21st of September 2014?
+Who will you bring together on Peace Day, 21 September?

 Here's what you can do: